Sweet potato schupfnudeln had been on my to-cook list (or craving list) for weeks!

-Schupfnudeln are on my to cook list (or craving list) since weeks.
-They are what I would call German comfort food and usually eaten with the mostly well known sauerkraut and bacon.
+They are what I would call German comfort food and usually eaten with sauerkraut and bacon.
 Another name but rather uncommon is Finger Nudeln (finger noodles).
 Though they are called Nudeln I would rather translate them as dumplings as they are more similar to gnocchi than pasta.
-But that’s just hairsplitting and rather of less importance.You can find more information about Schupfnudeln here.
+But that’s just hairsplitting and it’s the taste that counts.You can find more information about Schupfnudeln here: schupfnudeln.

-about 450 g / 1 lb. sweet potato
+- 450 g / 1 lb. sweet potatoes

 - 1 egg yolk

-1/2 to 1 tsp salt
+- ½ to 1 tsp salt

-5 Tbsp all-purpose flour + more
+- 5 Tbsp all-purpose flour + more for rolling

-1-2 tsp clarified butter, ghee, would be the best, vegetable oil would also work
+- 1-2 tsp clarified butter, ghee, would be the best, vegetable oil would also work

-50 g / 3 1/2 Tbsp unsalted butter
+- 50 g / 3½ Tbsp unsalted butter

-2 to 3 springs of thyme
+- 2 to 3 springs of thyme

-Arrange schupfnudeln on a plate, drizzle with brown butter and sprinkle with fresh thyme leafs.
+- Arrange schupfnudeln on a plate, drizzle with brown butter and sprinkle with fresh thyme leafs.